ably77/gloo-mesh-singlecluster-argocd/README.md

 Now that we have Gloo Mesh installed, we can use the IstioLifecycleManager CRD to deploy and manage Istio across all of our workload clusters.
 This is especially helpful at scale when it is required to update Istio to a new image image for a security patch, or upgrading to a new release.

+Since we can treat the `IstioLifecycleManager` and `GatewayLifecycleManager` the same as any other Kubernetes CRD, we can deploy Istio on our cluster by using an Argo Application that is configured to deploy any valid YAML configuration in the `lifecyclemanager` directory in this repo

 ```
 kubectl apply --context gloo -f - <<EOF
 apiVersion: argoproj.io/v1alpha1